 If you want help to raise your concern, you can have an advocate work with you to resolve the matter.
 The Older Persons Advocacy Network (OPAN) helps people access and interact with Commonwealth-funded aged care services.
 OPAN is funded by the Australian Government.
 It is free, independent and confidential.
 OPAN helps older people get the information they need to make decisions, understand their aged care rights, and resolve problems and confusion.
-OPAN can be contacted on 1800 700 600 from 9:30am to 4:30pm Monday to Friday.
+OPAN can be contacted on 1800 700 600 from 8am to 8pm Monday to Friday and 10am to 4pm on Saturdays.